 Reliability and Safety

 Avoiding unexpected component failures is good for business because terminal customers can load their inventory when they want to, but reliability is good for terminal employees too.
-Terminal employees often perform dangerous repairs under less than ideal conditions.
-Catastrophic equipment failures never seem to occur on a Tuesday afternoon shift – it is more often the case that broken equipment needs to be repaired during a cold, dark Saturday night call out.
+Terminal employees often perform dangerous repairs under less-than-ideal conditions.
+Catastrophic equipment failures never seem to occur on a Tuesday afternoon shift – it is more often the case that broken equipment needs to be repaired during a cold, dark Saturday night call-out.
 A terminal with reliable components has fewer callouts because there are fewer in-service equipment failures.
 Because maintenance is performed under the best possible conditions, workers are exposed to fewer hazards.

 A terminal must operate reliably to win the battle for a customer’s business, but a terminal must be flexible to keep the customer happy under all conditions.
 Resilience represents an ability to return to full operation as quickly as possible after a business disruption, such as a storm or earthquake.
 This adaptability usually derives from good disaster planning, but there’s more to it than that.
-In the same sense that a terminal can be more reliable because their equipment doesn’t fail unexpectedly, so too a terminal can be more resilient if it can restore electrical power and replace damaged equipment quickly, allowing normal business operations to resume.
+In the same sense that a terminal can be more reliable because its equipment doesn’t fail unexpectedly, so too a terminal can be more resilient if it can restore electrical power and replace damaged equipment quickly, allowing normal business operations to resume.

-Typically, storage terminals cluster together around pipeline junctions, railheads, and deep-water ports near high volume gasoline markets.
-Because terminals are collocated, the cites that they serve are vulnerable to supply disruptions should a disaster simultaneously damage all of the terminals.
+Typically, storage terminals cluster together around pipeline junctions, railheads, and deep-water ports near high-volume gasoline markets.
+Because terminals are collocated, the sites that they serve are vulnerable to supply disruptions should a disaster simultaneously damage all of the terminals.
 Such was the case in 2012 when Superstorm Sandy devastated the metro New York City gasoline terminals located in northern New Jersey.
 Because the terminals were either damaged or had no electrical power, trucks could not load and gasoline could not be delivered to retail gasoline stations.
 The problems persisted for weeks, causing gasoline shortages throughout New Jersey and New York.